izcet/dissect-joke/README.md

 ### Dissecting joke.c
 _Explaining a joke is like dissecting a frog.
-You understand it better but the frog dies in the process."
+You understand it better but the frog dies in the process."_
-- E.B White_
+-- E.B.
+White

 A bit ago I came across this code snippet distributed in the file `joke.c`:
 ```